Join a community of passionate educators and advocates who are creating opportunities for kids across the Bay Area.

 The last decade has seen a surge in the number of schools closing the achievement and opportunity gap for students locally and across the country.
-We have 52 schools locally who are defying the odds for low-income Latino and low-income African American students.
+We have 50 schools locally who are defying the odds for Latinx and Black students from low-income backgrounds.

 We now have an entire generation of practitioners who have experienced what it looks like—year after year—to graduate 100 percent of their students, and to have more and more of their students graduate from four year colleges.
 All of these insights and perspectives are informing our lessons about what it will take to accelerate progress.
 These insights help make it easier:

 - to amplify the voices of parents who are demanding great schools for their kids

 - to inform policy that’s more responsive to the needs of our students and families

 - to allow the next generation of school leaders to make an impact

 We are proud to be part of this growing coalition of leaders collectively refusing to accept the status quo and holding higher expectations for our community schools and systems.

 Learn more about teaching in the Bay Area, including where Teach For America places corps members within the state, salary information, and details on certification and training.